Last update

 On the one hand, we will support all households by covering half of the increase planned for 2025, i.e., 30%.
 This will ensure that electricity prices remain comparable to those in our neighbouring regions.

-These measures, for which we are providing almost €50 million, will enable people on low incomes to meet the costs not covered by the cap on electricity prices.
+These measures, for which we are using almost €50 million, will enable people on low incomes to meet the costs not covered by the cap on electricity prices.
 They are also part of our strategy to combat poverty.

-We are also mitigating the impact of high electricity prices while keeping our climate goals in mind.
+We are also mitigating the impact of high electricity prices with our climate goals in mind.
 From an environmental perspective, the best energy is obviously the energy we don't use.
 For example, between April 2023 and March 2024, Luxembourg reduced its electricity consumption by almost 8% compared to previous years.
 It is important to promote and support this positive development.

-To significantly reduce CO2 emissions, we need to move away from fossil fuels and focus on sustainable energy sources.
+To significantly reduce CO2 emissions, we need to move away from fossil fuels and towards sustainable energy sources.
 From coal and gas to photovoltaic power.
 From oil-fired boilers to heat pumps.
 From petrol cars to electric cars.
 Every year, new green energy sources are added to the grid.
 New heat pumps are installed every year.
 And every year new electric vehicles are put on the road.
 And that's a good thing.

 That's why this government will be introducing a new climate bonus system from 1 October.
 Until then, current regulations will be maintained, subject to approval by Parliament.

-• However, from 1 October, we will be adapting the ‘Klimabonus Mobilitéit’ to take account of a number of changes:
+- However, from 1 October, we will be adapting the 'Klimabonus Mobilitéit' to take account of a number of changes:

-• Firstly, and this is a positive development, electric cars have become more affordable in recent years.
+- First, and this is a positive development, electric cars have become more affordable in recent years.
 In the future, the government will provide a subsidy of up to €6,000 for the purchase of an electric car.
 Although this is slightly less than the amount currently granted, it is still proportional to the actual cost of most electric cars.

-• Secondly, the amount granted will be determined according to ecological criteria.
+- Second, the amount granted will be determined according to ecological criteria.
 For cars consuming up to 16 kilowatt-hours per 100 kilometres, the bonus will be a maximum of €6,000.
 Between 16 and 18 kilowatts, at €3,000.
 And for very large engines, there will be no government bonus.
 An exception is made for electric cars for families with three or more children.

-• Electric bicycles are a good thing and our objective to increase the number of electric bicycles in circulation has largely been achieved.
+- Electric bicycles are a good thing and our objective to increase the number of electric bicycles in circulation has largely been achieved.
 To date, 80,000 electric bikes have been subsidised by the government.
 As a result, some changes will be made to the subsidy system for electric bikes: from 1 October this year, only the purchase of 'cargo bikes' will be subsidised by the State.
 For young families, these are a real alternative to the car for all daily journeys in urban areas.
 People receiving the cost-of-living allowance will continue to receive financial support for the purchase of a bicycle, as part of our strategy to combat poverty and social exclusion.

 But money alone will not be enough to achieve our climate ambitions.
 Once again, a policy focused on efficiency is needed to move up a gear.
 By combining financial support with simplified procedures, we can create a powerful lever for rapid progress.

 First, as I already mentioned, we are introducing a de minimis threshold for building authorisations for photovoltaic installations.
 Anyone who wants to build such an installation should be able to benefit from it without too many administrative constraints.
-After all, having a photovoltaic system on your own roof is not only an environmentally friendly solution, but also the best protection against energy price fluctuations.
+After all, having a photovoltaic system on your own roof is not only an environmentally friendly solution, but also the best protection against international energy price fluctuations.

 And to encourage citizens to participate in the energy transition, by the end of the year we will develop a new tool that will make it easier to understand individual consumption of photovoltaic electricity.